 The 5 levels of autonomous driving in the trucking industry include:

 - Driver Assistance—one function controlled automatically (i.e. cruise control)

-- Partial Automation—both steering and acceleration/deceleration are automated, with driver ready to take vehicle control
+- Partial Automation—both steering and acceleration/deceleration are automated, with the driver ready to take vehicle control

-- Conditional Automation—All safety critical functions are automated, but driver is present for certain traffic and environmental conditions
+- Conditional Automation—all safety critical functions are automated, but the driver is present for certain traffic and environmental conditions

 - Full Automation—expected to perform equal to a human driver, in all scenarios and conditions (driver not present)